jadar/DeveloperCapes/README.md

 4. The script will now procede to download MCP, decompile Minecraft, patch files, add source, recompile Minecraft, and package a jar.
 5. If you would like to use your own Forge/MCP then in the same directory as `build.xml` make a directory called `currentBuild`.
 Then add the `forge/` directory to it.
 It should have the decompiled `mcp/` directory in it.

 That should be it.
-The outputed jar is in `currentBuild\builds`
+The outputed jar is in `currentBuild\builds`.